jykelly2/MyCovidAppPrototype/README.md

 Figma Prototype Link: https://www.figma.com/file/fCQb0YTzFhGasnoYr8hz8P/Covid19App?node-id=0%3A1

-Video Link: Downloadble in the above file links on GitHub
+Video Link: Downloadble in the PrototypeVideo.mkv file in the above links on GitHub

 ***